John Henry Hutton: Family

 Hutton married Stella Eleanora Bishop, a widow, in 1920.
 The couple had two sons and a daughter.
 Stella died in 1944 and in 1945 he married Maureen Margaret O'Reilly.

 Honours and legacy

-Hutton had assisted in quelling a rebellion by the Kuki tribal people between 1917 and 1919 and was appointed a Companion of the Order of the Indian Empire for that work.
+Hutton had assisted in quelling a rebellion by the Kuki tribal people between 1917 and 1919 and was appointed a Companion of the Order of the Indian Empire (CIE) for that work on 5 June 1920.
 He was High Sheriff of Radnorshire in 1943 and President of the Royal Anthropological Institute of Great Britain and Ireland (RAI) in 1944–45.
 He had won the Rivers Memorial Medal, awarded by the RAI, in 1929 and the silver medal of the Royal Society of Arts in 1932.
 He gave the Frazer Lecture in 1938.

 Kathleen Gough was among his doctoral students and von Fürer-Haimendorf was among those who were inspired by him.
 He loaned to the Pitt Rivers Museum, and later donated, his collection of tribal materials accumulated while in Assam.